(1) Do I have to set up a direct-deposit option so that my stipend can be deposited directly to my account?

 Yes, that is correct!
 PhD students will receive PhD tuition rebate for the first four year of their PhD program.
 Tuiton is covered by the Faculty of Science and UBC's Graduate Student Initiative.
 The PhD Tuition rebate is equivalent to the regular tuition fee assessment.
-However, the PhD tuition rebate does not cover student fees.
+PhD students in their 5th year receive tuition support from their supervisors.
+The PhD tuition rebate does not cover student fees.

 For “MSc → PhD” students, you will also receive this rebate starting on the term that your transfer becomes effective on.

 Although free tuition is a great option for students, we strongly encourage MSc students to not base their transfer decision on this free-tuition fact, since transfer back from PhD → MSc is not as straightforward as MSc → PhD.

 7) Do Master students receive an equivalent Tuition break?

 Master students receive a suppliment on each paycheque to help offset the cost of tuition.